Winegrower on Libre.vin – How it works

 We are happy to bring samples to restaurants and wine bars, and we don’t mind spending time with good people who want to spend time with us.

 Here is how we will actively help creating awareness of your wines.

 Libre.vin is our official account.
 We are definitely not religious about social media, and we only use the platform when we can make intentional, valuable contributions to the society.
 We believe that the true value of Instagram is its ability to let people share stories, not for narcissistic companies to talk about themselves.
 Our job is to make our customers happy.
 If we succeed and people wish to share their happiness with their friends we will gladly participate in the conversation.

 Vild Vin Festival

-Once a year we are co-hosting the Vild Vin Festival, an annual celebration of real wine in Copenhagen.
+Once a year we are co-hosting the Vild Vin Festival, an annual celebration of clean, handmade wines in Copenhagen.
 And a growing success.
 We have a lot of event experience in our team, and we are eager to put it to work.
 As a part of Libre.vin you are invited to attend free of charge.

 A couple of notes…

 As the platform grows bigger it’s value for everyone involved will increase.
 When consumers and restaurants buy more wine, more winegrowers will want to join.
 Making more wine available.
 And so on, and so on.
 Easier said than done, but it’s important to know that philosophy: We want to be more useful as we grow, not the other way around.
 Our goal is to be useful and solve problems, and we see no point in growing for the sake of growth alone.